decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 The required `state_outcome` field tells what the sender's state state machine is in, in the parent protocol, after processing this error.
 In this case, the sender's state has reverted to `null`, meaning it considers the protocol to be aborted.

 The optional `escalate_to` field provides a URI where additional help on the issue can be received.

+### Route Tracing

+To troubleshoot routing issues, DIDComm offers a header, `trace`.
+Any party that processes a DIDComm plaintext message containing this header MAY do an HTTP POST of a **route trace report** to the URI in the header's value.

+>Note: This mechanism is not intended to profile timing or performance, and thus does not cover the same problem space as technologies like [OpenTracing](https://opentracing.io/).
+It also *spans* trust domains (paralleling a message's journey from Alice to a web service hosting Bob's endpoint, to Bob himself) -- and thus differs in scope from in-house logging and monitoring technolgies like Splunk and Kibana.
+Although DIDComm tracing could be integrated with these other technologies, doing so in a methodical way is probably an antipattern; it may indicate a misunderstanding about its purpose as a tool for ad hoc debugging or troubleshooting between unrelated parties.

+[TODO: describe the trace report.]
+For example, in a message for Bob that is double-wrapped (once for his external mediator and once for his cloud agent), three plaintext messages might contain `trace` headers:

+1. The outermost message, decrypted by Bob's external mediator, containing forwarding instructions to Bob's cloud agent.
+2. The center message, decrypted by Bob's cloud agent, containing an inner encrypted payload and instructions to forward it to Bob's DID.
+3. The inner message, seen by Bob's iPhone.

+If Alice, the sender of this message, includes a `trace` header on each one, and if handlers of this message along the route cooperate with her request to trace, then Alice can learn where in a route a message delivery is failing.

+Tracing has security, privacy, and performance implications.
+Support for tracing is not required of DIDComm implementations, but it is recommended for parties that need sophisticated debugging.
+Parties that implement tracing MUST decide whether or not to honor trace requests based upon a policy that ensures accountability and transparency, and MUST default to reject tracing requests unless they have independent reason to believe that appropriate safeguards are in place.

 ### Incompatible crypto